binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

     google.co.nz.
 300   IN A  172.217.25.163
     ;; Received 46 bytes from 216.239.32.10#53(ns1.google.com) in 307 ms

-Following the above process through, you can see that, although egress may be very restricted, DNS will just about always make it to the authoritative name server(s).
+When following through the above process, you can see that, although the egress may be very restricted, the DNS will just about always make it to the authoritative name server(s).

 The most flexible and useful type of DNS record for the attacker is the `TXT` record.
 We discuss the DNS `TXT` record briefly in the [EMail Address Spoofing Countermeasures](#network-countermeasures-spoofing-email-address) subsection.
-The `TXT` record is very flexible, useful for transferring arbitrary data, including code, and commands (see section 3.3.14. `TXT RDATA` format of the [specification](https://www.ietf.org/rfc/rfc1035.txt)), which can also be modified at any point along its travels.
+The `TXT` record is very flexible, and useful for transferring arbitrary data, including code, and commands (see section 3.3.14. `TXT RDATA` format of the [specification](https://www.ietf.org/rfc/rfc1035.txt)), which can also be modified at any point along its travels.
 There is no specific limit on the number of text strings in a  `TXT RDATA` field, but the TXT-DATA can not exceed 65535 bytes (general restriction on all records) in total.
 Each text string cannot exceed 255 characters in length including the length byte octet of each.
 This provides plenty of flexibility for the attacker.

 The evolution of data exfiltration and infiltration started with [OzymanDNS](https://room362.com/post/2009/2009310ozymandns-tunneling-ssh-over-dns-html/) from Dan Kaminsky in 2004.
 Shortly after that, Tadeusz Pietraszek created [DNScat](http://tadek.pietraszek.org/projects/DNScat/), providing bi-directional communications through DNS servers.
 DNScat took the netcat idea and applied it to DNS, allowing penetration testers and attackers alike to pass through firewalls unhindered.
 DNScat is written in Java, requiring the JVM to be installed.
 Ron Bowes created the successor called [dnscat2](https://github.com/iagox86/dnscat2), you can check the history of dnscat2 on the github [history section](https://github.com/iagox86/dnscat2#history).